 Best for people over 40

-Boka BrushGot some gum recession?
+Boka BrushConcerned about gum health?
 Sonic brushes like the Boka help to break up plaque and calculus between the small triangles that open as gums recede over time.
 This brand is one of my favorites because they offer a great subscription service that means you never have to remember to order brush heads!

 Best for people under 40 (or with no gum recession)